wpcodefactory/helpdesk-support-ticket-system-for-woocommerce/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 WordPress ticket system - Manage customer queries and issues on your WordPress eShop with helpdesk WooCommerce support ticket system

 == Description ==

-= Support ticket system for WooCommerce is WordPress ticket system that integrates with your eshop adding a helpdesk trouble ticketing system in your WordPress website.
+= Support ticket system for WooCommerce is WordPress ticket system that integrates with your eShop adding a helpdesk trouble ticketing system in your WordPress website.
 Your support will be well organized, better, faster and will look way more professional. =

 The WordPress ticket system Plugin extends WooCommerce and creates a Tab and a new Page in My Account Section where Customers can ask for Support in General or Per Order (**[PRO Version](https://extend-wp.com/product/helpdesk-support-ticket-system-woocommerce "Support Ticket System for WooCommerce PRO")**) .
 Customers will be able to track their issue from this screen but will also be notified once a response is sent.
 Moreover, the plugin provides a **shortcode [stsw_user_tickets]** where you can use in any custom page you would like to build, where Logged in users will be able to use . **Ajax Ticket submission for nice UI interaction**